AlaskaAirlines/auro-input/demo/demo.md

 # Input

 Use the `auro-input` custom element to create basic single-line text fields.
 Supports type `text`, `password`, and `email` with validation, required input, error states and a secondary `bordered` theme.
+Use the slots `label` and `helptext` for additional content support.

 ## Default component